panaversity/learn-agentic-ai/03_ai_protocols/01_mcp/04_fundamental_ primitives/readme.md

-# Module 1: MCP Fundamental Primitives
+# Module 4: MCP Fundamental Primitives

 Model Context Protocol (MCP) is a communication layer for Agents context and tools so you don't have to write a bunch of tedious integration code for each project.
 Use it to shift the burden of tool definitions and execution away from your server to MCP servers.

 - If Github have MCP server and my agent have to manage some GitHub Actions why write them again?
 - Like companies providing APIs now they will likely create MCP implementation.
-- It's Transport agnostic with some caveats - the client and server can communicate over different protocols.
+- It's Transport agnostic with some caveats- the client and server can communicate over different protocols.

 > **Master the core building blocks of Model Context Protocol through hands-on coding**
 > Based on [Anthropic's Introduction to Model Context Protocol Course](https://anthropic.skilljar.com/introduction-to-model-context-protocol)